MarkNgendo/FIFA-MATCHES-PREDICTION-USING-POLYNOMIAL-AND-LOGISTIC-REGRESSION/README.md

 You have been recruited as a football analyst in a company - Mchezopesa Ltd and tasked to accomplish the task below.

 A prediction result of a game between team 1 and team 2, based on who's home and who's away, and on whether or not the game is friendly (include rank in your training).
+## Data Source
+The dataset used can be gotten here [link](https://drive.google.com/open?id=1BYUqaEEnFtAe5lvzJh9lpVpR2MAvERUc)
 ## Experimental Design
 * Loading the dataset
 * Cleaning the dataset